FAU's online services at a glance

 Although you have already registered on the IdM portal and applied to FAU via the campo portal, you still need to activate your IdM user account to be able to use FAU’s IT services and computer rooms.
 You will find your IdM user ID and an activation code in the letter you can download from campo.
 Use these details to log in.
 Once you have done this, your student ID card – your FAUcard – will be created automatically and sent to you by post.
 This is also where you can reset your password or change your address.

 Find out how to active your IdM account:

-Whether it’s compiling PowerPoint slides for a presentation or formatting a written assignment, you can learn a variety of tips and tricks for using different programs on the free computer courses at Erlangen Regional Computing Centre (RRZE).
+Whether it’s compiling PowerPoint slides for a presentation or formatting a written assignment, you can learn a variety of tips and tricks for using different programs at the computer courses at Erlangen Regional Computing Center (RRZE).

 The perfect tool

 Cloud storage is very practical, but it needs to be secure.
 With the FAUbox you can save documents, images, music, videos and more, and synchronise them across several devices – easily, securely and reliably.
-You can access your files from anywhere and share them with other people.
+You can access your files from anywhere and share them with others.